Ollama-Agent-Roll-Cage/oarc-crawlers/README.md

 # Get help for any command
 oarc-crawlers --help
-oarc-crawlers yt --help # help for specific command
+oarc-crawlers yt --help
 ```

-For more detailed CLI usage examples and command patterns, see the [CLI Usage](docs/Examples.md#cli-usage) section in our Examples documentation.
+For more detailed CLI usage examples and command patterns, see the [CLI Usage](docs/CLI.md) and [Examples](docs/Examples.md#cli-usage).

 ## API Usage